 There has been an uneven distribution of monetary boom throughout areas because of globalisation, with industrialised states attracting more funding and ensuing in stronger growth over time.
 Rural areas and places with lower stages of improvement were left in the back of due to globalisation, which has disproportionately benefited principal town.
 Furthermore, the urban-centric growth has contributed to the worsening of local imbalances.
-Migration from rural areas to urban regions has been a driving pressure behind monetary possibilities; yet, it has problems additionally caused consisting overcrowding in city regions, the introduction of slums, and strain on urban infrastructure.
+Migration from rural areas to urban regions has been a driving pressure behind monetary possibilities; yet, it has additionally caused problems consisting of overcrowding in city regions, the introduction of slums, and strain on urban infrastructure.